 How long do eggs last in the fridge ?

-According to USDA, if eggs have been appropriately transported and stored, they can remain fresh in the refrigerator for 3-5 weeks.
-Refrigerating an egg at temperatures below 40°F (4°C) decelerates the growth of bacteria.
-Hence, it reduces the possibility of bacterial infiltration through the egg’s shell.
+According to the USDA, eggs can remain fresh in the refrigerator for 3-5 weeks if they have been appropriately transported and stored.
+Refrigerating an egg at temperatures below 40°F (4°C) slows down the growth of bacteria, reducing the possibility of bacterial infiltration through the egg’s shell.

 It is ideal to store eggs in their original carton and keep them at the back of the refrigerator.
-This will help prevent them from absorbing any odors.
-Also, it protects them from temperature fluctuations caused by frequent opening and closing of the refrigerator door.
+This will help prevent them from absorbing any odors and protect them from temperature fluctuations caused by frequent opening and closing of the refrigerator door.

-Freezing eggs in the shell is not recommended.
+We do not recommend freezing eggs with the shell on, as the egg white and yolk can expand when frozen and potentially break the shell.
 However, you can crack them into a freezer-safe container and store them in the freezer for a year or more.
-When you want to use the frozen eggs, defrost then use them within a week.
+When you want to use the frozen eggs, defrost them and use them within a week.

-Leftover egg yolks or whites, which were remained after making meringue or flan, can be stored in fridge for up to 4 days.
+You can store leftover egg yolks or whites, which remain after making meringue or flan, in the fridge for up to 4 days

 How long do eggs last at room temperature?

-Although eggs can be kept at room temperature in some countries, their quality will start to deteriorate after approximately five days.
-After about 21 days, the egg’s natural defenses will become less effective, making it more susceptible to spoilage.
+Although you can keep unwashed eggs at room temperature, their quality will start to deteriorate after approximately five days.
+After about 21 days, the egg’s natural defenses become less effective, making it more susceptible to spoilage.

-If you want to keep eggs for longer, you can refrigerate or freeze them, but they won’t last as long as eggs that have been refrigerated from the start.
+If you want to keep eggs for longer, you can refrigerate or freeze them, but they won’t last as long as eggs that you refrigerate from the start.

 However, the quality of eggs tends to decline as time goes by.
 The air pocket within an egg increases in size, while the yolk and whites become thinner and less elastic.
 Ultimately, the egg may desiccate instead of rotting.